johndimm/WhatLooksGood/README.md

 # WhatLooksGood
 John Dimm

-Browse dishes and restaurants using photos from the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge).
+Browse dishes and restaurants through photos from the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge).
+The model uses co-occurrence of phrases in caption text to identify objects.
+It finds related restaurants and related dishes by expanding the relation between restaurants and their dishes.

 http://www.johndimm.com/yelp_db_caption/app/